mjfernez/natural_earth_data_corrections/README.md

 you run the same with the `-skipfailures` option, you'll see every country gets indexed *except* Egypt!
 Why?

-A look a the json output from ogr2ogr (which I will spare you here), ultimately lead me to:
+A look at the json output from ogr2ogr (which I will spare you for the moment), ultimately lead me to:

 ```code
 "Self-intersection at or near point [35.621087106,23.139292914]"